 The Upper School curriculum asks students to apply what they learn by participating in a variety of creative projects.
 This is just a sampling of what you might see in any given year:

-Every year the humanities departments are fortunate to collaborate with the Lannan Foundation and expose Prep students to major academics, activists and writers whose work focuses on the pressing social issues of our day.
+Every year the humanities departments are fortunate to collaborate with the Lannan Foundation and expose Prep students to major academics, activists, and writers whose work focuses on the pressing social issues of our day.
 Juniors and Seniors regularly attend Lannan lectures and occasionally work with these scholars on campus.
 Prep students understand that learning does not stop at the classroom door and are encouraged to ponder complex contemporary issues.
 Our very special collaboration with the Lannan foundation has been a highlight for many of our students most engaged with writing.

 Research Methods in Biology

-In this upper level science elective, junior and seniors with an interest in the biological world have an opportunity to dig deep.
+In this upper-level science elective, juniors and seniors with an interest in the biological world have an opportunity to dig deep.
 Emphasizing “doing science,” students identify a topic, design an individual research project, conduct library and field research, collect and analyze data, and produce a scientific, peer-reviewed paper.
 The course is hands-on, inquiry-based, and iterative.
 Student projects vary from year to year.
 Some may examine the effects of caffeine on human performance or the effect of climate change on our New Mexico high desert environment.